 Establish New Credit

-One of the best things you can do for your credit score post-bankruptcy is to establish new credit.
+One of the best things you can do for your repairing your credit score post-bankruptcy is to establish new credit.
 Though this may be easier said than done depending on your post-bankruptcy score, there are lenders out there who cater to filers and those with bad credit.

 Retailers and gas card companies tend to have lower qualification standards than many other lenders.
 Some lenders may be more inclined to approve you, knowing full well that you cannot file for bankruptcy again for another seven years.
 If you don’t have any luck with a traditional card, however, consider a secured credit card or personal loan.
 A secured loan or line of credit will require you to put down a security deposit in exchange for a comparable line of credit.
 If you demonstrate good borrowing behavior for six months to a year, most issuers will convert your card to an unsecured one.